maninc/trinitylake/docs/index.md

 rollback the Lakehouse to a consistent previous state, or choose to export a snapshot of the entire Lakehouse at any given point of time.

+### Distributed Transaction for Advanced Write-Audit-Publish

+A TrinityLake transaction can be executed not just by a single process, but can be distributed around multiple processes.
+This could be used for workflows like write-audit-publish, where a writer process can first perform a few transactions, and pass it to an auditor process to review the operations and make adjustments, and eventually pass it to a publisher process to commit all changes together.

 ### Storage Only

 TrinityLake mainly leverages one storage primitive - mutual exclusion of file creation.